sreeekanthp/insurance-manager/README.md

 app should be up and running at http://localhost:8000/

+**Login to admin**

+Got to http://localhost:8000/admin/ and login using your credentials.

 ## API Endpoints

  - Create new customer - http://127.0.0.1:8000/api/v1/create_customer/
  - Create new policy - http://127.0.0.1:8000/api/v1/create_policy/

 Django rest framework UI is enabled for the endpoints and the Raw data form can be used to create customers/policy using respective apis.

+New customers/policies created can be verified from the admin.